 We look forward to hosting this event again next year and will incorporate your feedback.

-If you did not get a chance to respond to the survey and would still like to give feedback on the event, please email the FTCOE team at ForensicCOE@rti.org.
+If you would like to give feedback on the event, please email the FTCOE team at ForensicCOE@rti.org.

 Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.